nzifvi/JRA/README.md

 ## von Mises Bump Injection
 A von Mises bump, which is implemented as a Gaussian distribution kernel, was used as a smoothing mechanism to prevent objects, which are not parallel to the line of light of the camera, from being represented in a discontinuous form in the PWo and PWb populations.
 Furthermore, von Mises bump injection simulates how neurons, correlated with spatial representations, receive current.
+This is achieved by applying an external current which is inversely proportional to the distance from the neuron which the Gaussian kernel is centered over.

+The standard deviation, $\sigma$, of the Gaussian kernel determines the level at which the external current decreases as the distance from the central neuron increases.
+Injections into both the PWo and PWb neuron populations occur with standard deviation of 0.25.
 # Robot

+# References
+No proper format (sorry).